ssp1707/responsivedesign/README.md

 ![output](./static/img/report4.jpeg)

 ## RESULT:
-Thus a website is designed for the chip manufacturing company and is hosted in the URL http://sanjnapriya.student.saveetha.in:8000/productsresponsive/.
+Thus a website is designed for the responsive with two break points and is hosted in the URL http://sanjnapriya.student.saveetha.in:8000/productsresponsive/.
 HTML code is validated.